wmanderson/lookbook_template/readme.md

 Finally, just open the prototype in your browser by double clicking the `index.html` file (located in the `lookbook_template-master` folder).

 Your design should automatically open in your browser.
 Scroll through and check it out!
+Beautiful job.

 ![Imgur](http://i.imgur.com/1EGMZgx.png)